Joshua Logan

-Joshua Lockwood Logan III (October 5, 1908 – July 12, 1988) was an American theatre and film director, playwright and screenwriter, and actor.
-He shared a Pulitzer Prize for co-writing the musical South Pacific and was involved in writing other musicals.
+Joshua Lockwood Logan III (October 5, 1908 – July 12, 1988) was an American theatre and film director, producer, playwright, screenwriter, and actor.
+One of the most prolific and acclaimed Broadway directors of the 1940s and ‘50s, he was an eight-time Tony Award winner and shared a Pulitzer Prize for co-writing the musical South Pacific, and was involved in writing other musicals.
+For his film work, he was a three-time Academy Award nominee, twice for Best Director and once for Best Picture.

 Early years

 Logan was born in Texarkana, Texas, the son of Susan (née Nabors) and Joshua Lockwood Logan.
 When he was three years old, his father committed suicide.
 Logan, his mother, and his younger sister, Mary Lee, then moved to his maternal grandparents' home in Mansfield, Louisiana, which Logan used 40 years later as the setting for his play The Wisteria Trees.
 Logan's mother remarried six years after his father's death and he then attended Culver Military Academy in Culver, Indiana, where his stepfather served on the staff as a teacher.
 At school, he experienced his first drama class and felt at home.

 After his high school graduation he attended Princeton University, here he was active in the Triangle Club, the university’s venerable musical theatre troupe.
 Moreover, he was involved with the intercollegiate summer stock company, known as the University Players, with fellow student James Stewart and also non-students Henry Fonda and Margaret Sullavan.
 During his senior year, he served as president of the Princeton Triangle Club.
 Before his graduation, he won a scholarship to travel to Moscow to observe the rehearsals of Konstantin Stanislavski, and Logan left school without a diploma.